kd0aij/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 #.
 IMU angular rates are integrated to calculate the angular position
 #.
 IMU accelerations are converted using the angular position from body
-   X,Y,Z to earth North,East and Down axes and corrected for gravity
+   X,Y,Z to Earth North,East and Down axes and corrected for gravity
 #.
-Accelerations are integrated to calculate the velocity
+Accelerations are integrated to estimate the velocity
 #.
-Velocity is integrated to calculate the position
+Velocity is integrated to estimate the position

    This process from 1) to 4) is referred to as 'State Prediction'.
-A 'state' is a variables we are trying to estimate like roll,pitch yaw, height, wind speed, etc. The filter has other states besides position, velocity and angles that are assumed to change slowly.
+A 'state' is a variable we are trying to estimate like roll,pitch yaw, height, wind speed, etc. The filter has other states besides position, velocity and angles that are assumed to change slowly.
    These include gyro biases, Z accelerometer bias, wind velocities, compass biases and the earth's magnetic field.
-These other states aren't modified directly by the 'State Prediction' step but can be modified by measurements a described later.
+These other states aren't modified directly by the 'State Prediction' step but can be modified by measurements as described later.
 #.
 Estimated gyro and accelerometer noise (``EKF_GYRO_NOISE``
    and ``EKF_ACC_NOISE``) are used to estimate the growth in error in the angles, velocities and position calculated using IMU data.
-Making these parameters larger causes the filters error estimate to grow faster.
+Making these parameters larger causes the filter's error estimate to grow faster.
 If no corrections are made using other measurements (eg GPS), this error estimate will continue to grow.
 These estimated errors are captured in a large matrix called the 'State Covariance Matrix'.